 Things got off to a slow start Tuesday morning.
 Surgeries did not start until late morning because children had to be tested and having fasted for six hours prior to surgery.
 It was difficult to get this over to parents because they worried about their children being hungry and some fed them anyway, which set them back on the schedule for surgery.
 Nurses settled into their routine, checking patients already in the hospital rooms, with a translator’s help.

 We had seven young high school or university students volunteering as translators but they were not always where they should be.
-They tended to want to hang out together rather than being where they should be.
-Often a nurse was wandering around looking for one of them.

 The hospital officials and nurses have been much more cooperative this year than they were last year in Chengde.
 They have interfered very little in every phase of our work and been helpful when asked.
 This hospital is also cleaner and brighter.
 Last year, we had dark and dirty rooms on the ward and the Chinese nurses didn’t trust our nurses to do anything.
 Saying all of this does not mean that this hospital is perfect.
 It is probably an excellent hospital for this remote area of China.
 However, in ICU, there is a leak over a bed from the ceiling above.
 Could it be a toilet leaking?
 We don’t know.
 We are on the 10th floor of a 15 story building so it isn’t coming from the roof.
 There are a few western toilets (commodes) on the ward but we aren’t allowed to use them.
 I think the night nurses have cleaned them and used them when the rest of the staff is gone and no one is using those areas for examinations.
 One nurse has a picture of a shower head and right underneath is a power outlet.
 It has a little plastic cover but I doubt that could prevent water from running inside.
 At night, the nurses report that the doors to the ward are padlocked to prevent anyone from coming in.
 However, no one could get out either because you have to go out the doors to get to the stairway.